wltrup/WTOpenSource/README.md

 - a conformance of `CGPoint` to `AdditiveArithmetic`, to support direct arithmetic operations on points

+- a conformance of `CGPoint` to `VectorArithmetic`, to support multiplication of points by scalars

+- an extension of `CGPoint`, adding some convenience functions to go along with the conformance to `VectorArithmetic`

+- another extension of `CGPoint`, adding support for creating uniformly-distributed pseudo-random points

 - extensions to `Array`, to support accelerated arithmetic on large `CGPoint` arrays, using Apple's `Accelerate` framework

 ---